 When you get into the room, before you begin trying to check hotel rooms for bed bugs, it’s imperative you keep your belongings away from the floor, the bed, the mattress and anything that might be harboring these pests.
 It’s actually a great idea to keep your luggage and all of your belongings in your car before you even go into the hotel.
-Consider leaving the kids in the car to and go at this job alone.
-Doing this will make it easier for you if you do find bed bugs so you don’t have to pack everything back out of the hotel room.
+Doing this will make it easier for you if you do find bed bugs so you don’t have to pack everything back up to leave the hotel room.

 If leaving your belongings in the car isn’t an option, consider putting them on the luggage rack that most rooms have.
 Even if your hotel doesn’t have one or if you have too many suitcases to stack on it, you can put your luggage in the bathtub or stacked on the sink.
 It’s not a foolproof way to avoid bugs if you find them, but it might take them too long to find your luggage before you’re out of the room.
 Don’t leave your luggage in the room when you’re trying to check hotel rooms for bed bugs.

 You must know what you’re looking for before you learn how to check hotel rooms for bed bugs.

 When you’re looking for bed bugs, there are two different things that might signal an issue.
 Finding the actual bugs in the hotel room makes your job easier, but many times there are no actual bugs that you can see.
 You’re more likely to find blood spots from the bed bugs.

 Bed bugs look just like you might expect- they’re small bugs with a round body and a round head.
 They’re less than a centimeter but still visible with the naked eye.
 Ones that have not eaten recently may be a lighter, almost tan color.
 Ones that have eaten recently will be a dark, rich brown not unlike blood.
 Even if you only see one bed bug, be alarmed.
 There will often be more hiding out somewhere else.